Literary realism: Verismo

 Verismo (from Italian vero, meaning 'true, real') was an Italian literary movement which aimed to describe reality.
 Its main representatives were Giovanni Verga and Luigi Capuana, regarded as the authors of a "manifesto" of the genre.
-Among other exponents were Matilde Serao and 1926 Nobel Prize winner Grazia Deledda (see main article for more).

-Protagonists of the genre were often (yet not always) poor, disadvantaged and scarcely educated people, who struggled against adversities.
-They often came from popular environments and their lifestyle was challenged by the progresses that society was experimenting in late XIX century; such characters usually could not get to adapt themselves to the progress.
+Among other exponents were Matilde Serao and 1926 Nobel Prize winner Grazia Deledda (see main article for more).Protagonists of the genre were often (yet not always) poor, disadvantaged and scarcely educated people, who struggled against adversities.
+They often came from popular environments and their lifestyle was challenged by the progress that society was experiencing in the late 19th century; such characters usually could not adapt themselves to that progress.
 Other times, the protagonists were Bourgeois.
 Verismo was inspired by French Naturalism, but differed from it in a significant way: in fact, Naturalist authors were more optimistic and believed that literature could have an influence on society and its development, therefore conceived the writer's role as charged with moral responsibilities and this is reflected in their works, which usually present comments by the authors and digressions where they express their opinion about the way their characters act.
-This does not happen in Verismo: in fact, Verist authors such as Giovanni Verga usually believe that reality cannot be changed through literature, so they do not make any comment on their characters and tend to distance theirselves from the narration, by adopting an objective, non-intrusive perspective (yet the authors somehow manage to let the readers understand their point of view).

-A typical feature of Verismo is the usage of a language which coincides with the characters' social condition and their level of education: therefore, if the protagonists of the story are e.g. peasants, they will use a popular, lowbrow language; middle class characters will speak in a higher, more raffinate way.
+This does not happen in Verismo: in fact, Verist authors such as Giovanni Verga usually believe that reality cannot be changed through literature, so they do not make any comment on their characters and tend to distance themselves from the narration, by adopting an objective, non-intrusive perspective (yet the authors somehow manage to let the readers understand their point of view).
+A typical feature of Verismo is the usage of a language which coincides with the characters' social condition and their level of education: therefore, if the protagonists of the story are e.g., peasants, they will use a popular, lowbrow language; middle class characters will speak in a higher, more raffinate way.
 The works often present terms deriving from vernaculars and regional Italian, especially Sicilian.

+Historical realism

+Historical realism is a writing style or sub-genre of realistic fiction centered around historical events and time periods.
+In historical realism, the structure and context of a text is usually solely derived from a real historical event or time period.
+As a consequence of this, many texts that fall under this category are philosophical by nature.